gabsw/employee-api/README.md

 2. Run `mvn clean test integration-test`.
 Note that this will truncate tables in the database.

 # Quarkus without Docker
+How to run the application:
+`./mvnw compile quarkus:dev`

 # PostgreSQL without Docker